hsaikia/XewaliChess/README.md

 # Xewali Chess

 ## Algorithm
-Currently Xewali uses the minimax algorithm using alpha-beta pruning for best performance.
-A few other algorithms are also implemented (variants of MCTS), but they are not quite as strong.
+Currently Xewali uses the minimax algorithm using alpha-beta pruning.
+It also searches for all subsequent return captures on a square if the search ends at a capture move.

 ## Evaluation
 Xewali uses a static evaluation function which consists of material only.
 Extensive approaches are always being experimented upon.